tucktuck9/fastapi-ml-inference/README.md

 4. Click **Deploy Blueprint**
 5. Wait for all services to deploy: Redis, Postgres, Library, Backend (API), and Frontend

+> 🎉 **One click, one stack.** The Blueprint provisioned 5 services, a
+> 10 GB persistent disk, managed Redis, and managed Postgres — wired
+> by `fromService` and `fromDatabase`, no secrets copy-pasted.
+Future
+> redeploys skip the model download entirely and reach the first
+> prediction in ~1.6s.

 ### 3. Access your services

 Your URLs appear in the Render Dashboard once the deploy is green: